alpsakaci/pyline/docs/architecture.md

 ### Parameter Mapping Strategy
 PyLine uses Python's `dataclasses.fields` to inspect the requirements of each step.
 It then safely extracts matching keys from the pipeline context.
 This prevents "prop drilling" where you have to manually pass every parameter through a chain of functions.

+## Event-Driven Architecture (Publish/Subscribe)

+The `EventBus` provides a mechanism for decoupling components via asynchronous events.

+### Background Execution
+When an event is published via `bus.publish()`, registered `EventHandler`s are executed in background tasks using `asyncio.create_task()`.
+This ensures that publishing an event never blocks the main execution flow, making it ideal for side-effects like sending emails or tracking metrics.

+### Graceful Shutdown
+The event bus tracks pending background tasks and provides a `shutdown()` method to "drain" these tasks, with optional timeout support.
+This ensures your application can exit cleanly without losing critical background events.

 ## Type Safety & Overloads

 PyLine heavily uses Python's typing system.
 The `mediator.send` method uses `@overload` to provide precise return types: